01. If the implant transparent through the skin

 02. If the nose length or height not satisfied

 The removal of existing implants and extension of the length or height you need including the cartilage at the end of self-help refine the nose and nasal septum and cartilage forming at the same time as fat removed.
-With this new implant, the forehead is connected with the natural brow line to ensure the proper slope to the nose in the revision rhinoplasty.
+With this new implant of revision rhinoplasty, the forehead is connected with the natural brow line to ensure the proper slope to the nose in the revision rhinoplasty.

 03. If the implant is looking bent